wp-plugins/url-shortener-for-twitter-tools/README.txt

 == Installation ==

 1. Download the plugin archive and expand it (you've likely already done this).
-2. Create a folder named `tt_unfake_it` in your `wp-contents/plugins/` directory.
+2. Create a folder named `url-shortener-for-twitter-tools` in your `wp-contents/plugins/` directory.
 (This should happen automatically, once you unzipped the archive; just make sure, the location is correct.)
-3. Put the `tt_unfake_it.php` file into the `wp-content/plugins/tt_unfake_it/` directory.
+3. Put the `tt_unfake_it.php` file into the `wp-content/plugins/url-shortener-for-twitter-tools/` directory.
 (This should happen automatically, once you unzipped the archive; just make sure, the location is correct.)
 4. Go to the Plugins page in your WordPress Administration area and click 'Activate' for 'unfake.it URL shortener for Twitter Tools'.

 == Configuration ==